ebryerwork/icds_docs/docs/running-jobs/paid-resources/credit-accounts.md

 The VirtualGL GPU acceleration option will ensure the job is launched using OpenGL.
 This option is beneficial if your interactive job uses a graphical interface and requires a GPU to use.

+!!! warning "VirtualGL GPU acceleration requires a GPU"
-**Please note: If you try to launch a job with the VirtualGL option enabled without requesting a GPU, the job will fail.**
+     If you try to launch a job with the VirtualGL option enabled without requesting a GPU, the job will fail.

 ### Custom Hardware Configurations